Board of Directors

 Maryann is a native of New Jersey who moved to North Carolina to be closer to her children and grandchildren.
 She purchased her East 54 condominium through the Home Trust in 2009.

 Jim was appointed to the Home Trust board by the Town of Chapel Hill in December 2013.
-A four-term Council Member, Jim is a UNC employee working as a curator at the North Carolina Botanical Gardens for the past 29 year where he oversees some native plant collections, teaches public education courses, and serves as liaison between the Botanical Garden and other agencies and groups.
+A four-term Council Member, Jim is a UNC employee working as Director of Horticulture at the North Carolina Botanical Garden for the past 38 years where he leads development of plant collections and landscaped areas, teaches public education courses, and serves as liaison between the Botanical Garden and other agencies and groups.
 Ward is married to Lynne Wentworth, program director for the Orange-Chatham County Guardian ad Litem program.
-They have two sons, Nick and Sam.
+They have two adult sons, Nick and Sam.

 Jonathan is a faculty member and Director of Undergraduate Studies in Global Studies at UNC Chapel Hill.
 He has owned his Home Trust home since 2003 and is a blogger for the Huffington Post in his spare time.